kathivashkiv/BootcampTestTasks/README.md

 This repo is created for test tasks solutions.

-Please be adwised that in second task I used urllib and moviepy libraries.
+Please be advised that in second task I used urllib and moviepy libraries.
 Please install them if you don't have them.